-Add some spices to skillet with the cooked zucchini and onion such as 1 tsp dried parsley, 1/4 tsp garlic powder, 1/4 tsp dried basil, and salt and pepper to taste.
+Add some spices to skillet with the cooked zucchini and onion such as 1 teaspoon dried parsley, ¼ teaspoon garlic powder, ¼ teaspoon dried basil, and salt and pepper to taste.
 Since I had some fresh herbs, I added those.
 If you are using fresh herbs, add 3 times the amount of dried herbs called for in the recipe.

 Italian Zucchini Pie

 A delicious, savory pie that makes the most of a bounty of zucchini.

 - ¼ cup butter or margarine